Yahweasel/libav.js/docs/API.md

 into a separate `AVPacket` pointer, instead of actually copying out any data.
 This is a good compromise if you're building pipelines, e.g. reading then decoding, to avoid copying data back and forth when that data is just going back into libav.js.
-Be careful, though! `ff_read_multi` reads from every stream, and if you're only using data from one of them, copied packets using `ff_copyout_packet_ptr` will leak memory!
+Be careful, though! `ff_read_frame_multi` reads from every stream, and if you're only using data from one of them, copied packets using `ff_copyout_packet_ptr` will leak memory!
 Use `ff_copyout_packet_ptr` carefully.

-Metafunctions that use `ff_copyout_packet` internally, namely `ff_read_multi`, have a configuration option, `copyoutPacket`, to specify which version of `ff_copyout_packet` to use.
-It is a string option, accepting the following
-values: `"default", "ptr"`.
+Metafunctions that use `ff_copyout_packet` internally, namely `ff_read_frame_multi`, have a configuration option, `copyoutPacket`, to specify which version of `ff_copyout_packet` to use.
+It is a string option, accepting the following values: `"default", "ptr"`.

 ### `ff_copyin_packet`